I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 The Scopes Trial of July 1925 was looming large, so the conspiracy theory is that Nebraska Man was enlisted to sway public opinion in favour of Darwin and evolution.

-Andrew Sibley (Journal of Creation) notes that Osborn was “a leading member of the American Civil Liberties Union,” which organization was challenging the ban on teaching evolution in some schools.
+Andrew Sibley (Journal of Creation) notes that Osborn was “a leading member of the American Civil Liberties Union,” the organization that was challenging the ban on teaching evolution in some schools.

 Sibley believes that Osborn was guilty of deliberate deception.